nishanthballal-9/Denoising-Autoencoders-Semi-Supervised-Learning/README.md

-# Denoising Autoencoders and SemiSupervised Classification
+# Denoising Autoencoders and Semi-Supervised Classification
 Image Reconstruction to remove noise from images.

 Using the encoder network and adding fully connected layers to perform classification.
 Implemented a semi-supervised classification by generating pseudo labels.